xrpools/xrpools/README.md

 - XRPL: For escrow functions and the secure, transparent handling of cryptocurrency assets.
 - Frontend: Basic web technologies for the interface (HTML, CSS, JavaScript).
 - Backend: Node.js for server-side logic, interfacing with XRPL, and managing user interactions.

+## Pools
+A bank chooses a currency (XRP, ETH, WBTC, USDT...) and an interest rate (5%), and requirements (Non US Person, KYC requirements, High Net Worth Individual...)

 ## Conclusion
 Our platform uniquely positions itself at the intersection of cryptocurrency and traditional finance, offering a novel solution to the dual challenges of earning potential for crypto holders and asset diversification for institutions.
 By leveraging the secure, transparent capabilities of XRPL, we propose a future where crypto assets are not just stored but actively contribute to market stability and individual growth.